rmt-24-xalapa-fox/p2-iproject-server/README.md

 ```

 ## 4. POST '/users/loginGoogle'
-Unregistered user will be registered and existing user role will become customer, then return access token,email and role if credential is valid
+Unregistered user will be registered and existing user role will become customer, then return access token,email and role if credential is valid.

+Email will be sent to user logged in via google sign in

 - Headers:

 ```json